tenjin/tenjin-android-sdk/README.md

 - [Testing][30]

 # <a id="setup"></a> Basic Integration
+### Manual Installation
+Please use the steps listed below under the section 'Android Studio.'

+### Maven
+If you use Maven, add implementation `com.tenjin:android-sdk:VERSION` to your `Gradle` dependencies and add `mavenCentral()` to the source repositories if it’s not there already.

 ## Android Studio

 1. Download the latest Android SDK from <a href="https://github.com/tenjin/tenjin-android-sdk/releases" target="_new">here.</a>